1983 BMW 320i coupe

 Inside the very well-equipped M6, BMW paired leather reclining front bucket seats with memory with leather rear bucket seats.
 Other interior accouterments included front and rear air conditioning, power heated side mirrors, power door locks, a three-spoke leather-covered steering wheel, a trip computer, and a digital clock.
 Audio entertainment was provided by a BMW Sound System with an AM/FM stereo radio, a cassette player, eight speakers, and a power antenna.

-Production Numbers and Period Reviews
+Production Numbers & Period Reviews

 The 1987 M6 had no factory options—buyers chose the exterior and interior colors, and that was it.

 BMW produced a total of 1,767 M6 coupes for North America between September 1986 and September 1988.
-Reviews were excellent, with the only complaints being the price and the fuel mileage (“drinks gas like a fiend”).
+Reviews were excellent, with the only complaints being the eye-watering price and the fuel mileage (“drinks gas like a fiend”).
 Car and Driver stated that the M6 was “one of those wild, wonderful cars that throw the scales of automotive justice totally off balance.”

-The View From 2021
+The View From 2025

 Like many BMWs, the M6 attracts collector interest, and there is series-specific club support along with that of the bigger BMW car clubs.
-According to Hagerty’s valuation tools, all the money for a 1987 M6 in #1/Concours condition is $101,000, with a far more normal #3/Good condition version going for $32,700.
+According to Hagerty’s valuation tools, all the money for a 1987 M6 in #1/Concours condition is $120,000, with a far more normal #3/Good condition version going for $38,600.

-Make mine Silver, please.
+Make mine Silver, please—I think.

-Other BMWs I have written about include the 1983 633CSi coupe, the 1984 325e coupe, the 1988 M3 coupe, and the 1988 750iL sedan.
+Other BMWs I have written about include the 1982 733i sedan, the 1983 320i coupe, the 1983 633CSi coupe, the 1984 325e coupe, the 1985 535i sedan, the 1987 L6 coupe, the 1988 M3 coupe, and the 1988 750iL sedan.

 1983 BMW 633CSi coupe